transloadit/uppy/website/src/docs/aws-s3-multipart.md

  - `uploadId` - The UploadID returned by S3.
  - `key` - The object key for the file.
 This needs to be returned to allow it to be different from the `file.name`.

-The default implementation calls out to Uppy Companion's S3 signing endpoints.
+The default implementation calls out to Companion's S3 signing endpoints.

 ### listParts(file, { uploadId, key })